Tam Q. Dinh. PhD, LICSW

 Yes.
 The Social Work department provides scholarships based on financial need and diversity.
 These are not merit-based and promote equity within the program.
 There are also scholarship opportunities with organizations such as CSWE, NASW and the Pride Foundation.
 Learn more about financing resources here.

 Yes.
 These positions are not guaranteed each year, but we generally have some Graduate Assistant/Student Employment positions each year.
 Faculty are always applying for grants and will connect with MSW students for applications when they have grants for paid and unpaid fellowships and assistantships.

 You can attach your unofficial transcripts in the Academic History section of the application.
 Official transcripts need to be sent directly to Seattle University Graduate Admissions from your prior institution.

 No, we do not have a form that allows applicants to authorize transcripts to be sent to us.
 Transcript ordering procedures vary from one institution to another and we suggest connecting with your prior institution to gain specific instructions.

-All official transcripts should be sent to the following address:
+If your institution cannot send electronic transcripts, official transcripts should be mailed to the following address:

 Office of Graduate Admission

 P.O.
 Box 222000